NIS 2 Cybersecurity Directive

 The cybersecurity directive aims to enhance cyber resilience and improve response to security incidents in both the public and private sectors in the EU.

 The NIS Directive is the first legislative act on cybersecurity at the EU level.
 By May 9, 2018, all EU member countries were required to incorporate this act into their national legislation.
-NIS2 came into effect on January 16, 2023, and fully replaces the existing Directive on the security of network and information systems (NIS) on October 17, 2024.
+NIS2 came into effect on January 16, 2023, and fully replaced the previous Directive on the security of network and information systems (NIS) on October 17, 2024.

 Who does NIS 2 apply to?